shreyas44/bedav/api/README.md

 # bedav API

 This directory contains a Django Project named API.
-The Django application serves a GraphQL API built using Graphene and connected to the database via the Django ORM.
+The Django application serves a GraphQL API built using Graphene and Graphene Django and connected to the database via the Django ORM.

 The GraphQL Schema Definition can be accessed at `/api/schema.graphql`